-IIFA 2019 Winners List: Ranveer Singh & Alia Bhatt Win Best Actor, Andhadhun Wins Best Story
+IIFA 2019 Winners List: Ranveer Singh And Alia Bhatt Win Best Actor, Andhadhun Wins Best Story

 Best Film In The Past 20 Years - Kaho Naa Pyaar Hai

-Best Director In The Past 20 Years - Rajkummar Hirani
+Best Director In The Past 20 Years - Rajkumar Hirani.

-MOST READ: IIFA 2019 Pictures: Deepika Padukone & Ranveer Singh Make JAWS DROP With Their Ensembles
+MOST READ: IIFA 2019 Pictures: Deepika Padukone & Ranveer Singh Make JAWS DROP With Their Ensembles.